 According to the scientific field of program effectiveness, the designation of a prevention program as "effective" should take into account the preponderance of evidence about that program's impact.
 The program should produce "consistent positive effects ... [and] no serious negative (iatrogenic) effects on important outcomes"21 both within the same study and across multiple evaluation studies.
-Some evidence reviews will report a program to be effective if they can find one positive effect within a single study while ignoring null effects on other more important outcomes in the same study, or evidence from replication studies that have found no effect or even negative effects.
-For example, the U.S. government's signature list of pregnancy prevention programs has included an intervention that produced positive main effects in one impact study but no effects in three other rigorous replication studies, and a negative effect in a fourth study.22 Yet the field of prevention research recommends that positive evidence from multiple studies be produced before a program is considered effective and that negative effects on important outcomes are disqualifying.23 or conflict of interest may often occur.
-Even with rigorous study quality, research results may not be free of this built-in bias that can affect the study findings in subtle ways.
-When such a study constitutes the sole source of evidence of effectiveness, it can call into question designation of a program as "effective."
-SPR recommends that program effectiveness should not be founded on evidence produced solely by program developers.
-26
+Some evidence reviews have reported a CSE program to be effective if there is one positive effect within a single study while ignoring null effects on other more important outcomes in the same study, or evidence from replication studies that have found no effect or even negative effects.
+For example, the U.S. government's signature list of pregnancy prevention programs has included an intervention that produced positive main effects in one impact study but no effects in three other rigorous replication studies, and a negative effect in a fourth study.22 Yet the field of prevention research recommends that positive evidence from multiple studies be produced before a program is considered effective and that negative effects on important outcomes are disqualifywith the program.24 This suggests that an automatic bias or conflict of interest may often occur.
+When such a study constitutes the sole source of evidence of effectiveness, it can call into question the designation of a program as "effective."25 SPR recommends that program effectiveness should not be founded on evidence produced solely by program developers.26 We did not require this but reported on it as an important factor influencing the quality of evidence of effectiveness.